PostHog/posthog.com/contents/tutorials/power-users.md

 ## Defining your power users

-There is no one-size-fits-all for a power users – every company and product has its own.
+There is no one-size-fits-all definition for power users – every company and product has its own.
 Defining what they do is key to identifying and analyzing them.
-Ideally, your power users should align with your ideal customer profile and your [key product metrics](/blog/b2b-saas-product-metrics.
+Ideally, your power users should align with your ideal customer profile and your [key product metrics](/blog/b2b-saas-product-metrics).

 One common aspect between definitions of power users is high usage, whether that is visiting every day, using feature lots, or long session times.
 A power user relies on the product, it is core to their workflow.
 They also use advanced features more than average.